 And on Saturday morning, of course, everyone passes, we'd kill anyone who didn't,

-because if one failed, the whole squad would be restricted and "no pass" too.
+because if one failed, the whole squad would be restricted and "no pass" for all.

 Thanks Leroy, you are quite a guy.
 After every Friday night barracks clean-up,